Kevasmi/express-inventory-application/README.md

 ![Invt_Mngt_UPDATE_View_Example](https://user-images.githubusercontent.com/96889143/230827124-1b8cd89a-84d5-438f-b906-9f51beff13ff.png)

 On the actual UPDATE route, the function runs exactly as a POST route.
-Using **mongoose**, I am able to do UPDATE and DELETE operations using POST's.
+Using **mongoose**, I am able to do UPDATE and DELETE operations using POSTs.

  ![Int_Mngt_UPDATE_Example](https://user-images.githubusercontent.com/96889143/230825916-34ecaf6b-c2ed-4413-984d-b812f7275a1a.png)